-10. What suggestions, relative to the items in question #9, could you offer to improve the environment for your work and growth?
-Clinic cal Experience 11.
-Were there other students at this clinical facility during your clinical experience?
-(Check all that apply): Physical therapist students Physical therapist assistant students Students from other disciplines or service departments (Please specify) 12.
-Identify the ratio of students to CIs for your clinical experience: 1 student to 1 CI1 student to greater than 1 CI1 CI to greater than1 student; Describe 13.
-How did the clinical supervision ratio in Question #12 influence your learning experience?
-14. In addition to patient/client management, what other learning experiences did you participate in during this clinical experience?
-(Check all that apply) Attended in-services/educational programs Presented an in-service Attended special clinics Attended team meetings/conferences/grand rounds Observed surgery Participated in administrative and business management Participated in providing patient/client interventions collaboratively with other disciplines (please specify disciplines) Participated in service learningPerformed systematic data collection as part of an investigative study Used physical therapy aides and other support personnel Other; Please specify
+11. Were there other students at this clinical facility during your clinical experience?
+(Check all that apply):

+Physical therapist students

+Physical therapist assistant students

+Students from other disciplines or service departments (Please specify )

+12. Identify the ratio of students to CIs for your clinical experience:

+1 student to 1 CI

+- 1 student to greater than 1 Cl

+- 1 CI to greater than1 student; Describe

+- 13. How did the clinical supervision ratio in Question #12 influence your learning experience?

+- 14. In addition to patient/client management, what other learning experiences did you participate in during this clinical experience?
+(Check all that apply)

+- Attended in-services/educational programs

+- Presented an in-service

+- Attended special clinics

+- Attended team meetings/conferences/grand rounds

+- Observed surgery

+- Participated in administrative and business management

+- Participated in providing patient/client interventions collaboratively with other disciplines (please specify disciplines)

+- Participated in service learning

+- Performed systematic data collection as part of an investigative study

+- Used physical therapy aides and other support personnel

+- Other; Please specify

-5. Please provide any logistical suggestions for this location that may be helpful to students in the future.
-Include costs, names of resources, housing, food, parking, etc. vera all Summary Appraisal 6.
+15. Please provide any logistical suggestions for this location that may be helpful to students in the future.
+Include costs, names of resources, housing, food, parking, etc.

+- - 16.
 Overall, how would you assess this clinical experience?
-(Check only one) Excellent clinical learning experience; would not hesitate to recommend this clinical education site to another student.
+(Check only one)

+Excellent clinical learning experience; would not hesitate to recommend this clinical education site to another student.

 Time well spent; would recommend this clinical education site to another student.

 Some good learning experiences; student program needs further development.

 Student clinical education program is not adequately developed at this time.

-7. What specific qualities or skills do you believe a physical therapist assistant student should have to function successfully at this clinical education site?
-3. If, during this clinical education experience, you were exposed to content not included in your previous physical therapist assistant academic preparation, describe those subject areas not addressed.
+- 17. What specific qualities or skills do you believe a physical therapist assistant student should have to function successfully at this clinical education site? - 18.
+If, during this clinical education experience, you were exposed to content not included in your previous physical therapist assistant academic preparation, describe those subject areas not addressed. - 19.
+What suggestions would you offer to future physical therapist assistant students to improve this clinical education experience?

-9. What suggestions would you offer to future physical therapist assistant students to improve this clinical education experience? ).
-What do you believe were the strengths of your physical therapist assistant academic preparatio and/or coursework for this clinical experience ?
-1. What curricular suggestions do you have that would have prepared you better for this clinical experience?
+- 20. What do you believe were the strengths of your physical therapist assistant academic preparation and/or coursework for this clinical experience? - 21.
+What curricular suggestions do you have that would have prepared you better for this clinical experience?